segmentio/segment-docs/src/connections/spec/alias.md

 title: 'Spec: Alias'
 ---

-The Alias method is an advanced method used to merge two unassociated user identities, effectively connecting two sets of user data in one profile.
+The Alias method is an advanced method used to merge 2 unassociated user identities, effectively connecting 2 sets of user data in one profile.

 > info "Alias is an advanced method"
 > The Alias method allows you to explicitly change the ID of a tracked user.
 This should only be done when it's required for downstream destination compatibility.
 See the [Best Practices for Identifying Users](/docs/guides/how-to-guides/best-practices-identify/) docs for more information.